-To inform the development of this four-year plan, RCOoA assessed the needs of the community.
-This process included an in-depth analysis of U.S. Census and other data sources related to population projections and surveys (in person, via phone, and/or by mail) that were developed in partnership with other agencies or by RCOoA alone, public hearings, focus groups, a thorough review of current reports and assessments from external sources within the County, as well as the current research on various topics related to older adults.
-The needs assessment for the 2020-2024 Area Plan on Aging consisted of four main areas:
+To inform the development of our original four-year plan, RCOoA conducted a community needs assessment to gauge the needs of older adults, disabled adults, and their caregivers and determine potential service gaps.
+This process involved analyzing population projections from the U.S. Census and other similar demographic data sources, administering surveys (in person, by phone, and by mail), holding public hearings, conducting focus groups, and reviewing reports, assessments, and current research on issues impacting our client populations.
+Below is a summary of sources and activities involved in each main component of our community needs assessment for the 2020-2024 Area Plan on Aging:

-- Demographic Data Secondary data obtained from the U.S. 2020 Census, the 2019 American Community Surveys, California Department of Finance's Demographic reporting, U.S. Bureau of Labor Statistics, Public Policy Institute of California, Riverside University Health System, Public Health, California Employment Development Department, California Health Care Foundation, Joint Center for Housing Studies of Harvard University, Health Assessment and Research for Communities, UCLA Williams Institute, and the California Department of Aging. - 2.
-Review of Existing Data RCOoA reviewed existing data compiled by the county, state, national networks and communities related to aging.
+- Demographic Data Secondary data was obtained from: the U.S. 2020 Census; the 2019 American Community Surveys; California Department of Finance's Demographic reporting; U.S. Bureau of Labor Statistics; Public Policy Institute of California; Riverside University Health System; Public Health; California Employment Development Department; California Health Care Foundation; Joint Center for Housing Studies of Harvard University; Health Assessment and Research for Communities; UCLA Williams Institute; and the California Department of Aging. - Review of Existing Data RCOoA reviewed existing data compiled by the county, state, national networks, and communities related to aging.
 RCOoA also reviewed information from the National Council on Aging, AARP, Gay and Lesbian Medical Association, Center for Disease Control, UCLA Health Policy Publications, UC Berkley Health and Policy Publications, the Alzheimer's Association, and peer reviewed journals. - 3.
-Focus Groups and Discussions Through interactive discussions, surveys conducted throughout the community, and focus groups the priorities identified on the following pages were discussed with: - Senior center directors and staff - The LGBTQ community - Caregivers - RCOoA contracted service providers - 4.
-Public Hearings and Assessment Surveys Information was gathered from Riverside County older adults and providers surveys conducted by RCOoA throughout the PSA, including Blythe.
-The nutrition surveys were conducted in person and information regarding focus group activity is described below.
+Focus Groups and Discussions Through interactive discussions, surveys conducted throughout the community, and focus groups, the priorities identified on the following pages were discussed with: - Senior center directors and staff - The LGBTQ+ community - Caregivers - RCOoA contracted service providers. - 4.
+Public Hearings and Assessment Surveys Information was compiled from surveys completed by Riverside County older adults and care providers.
+Our surveys focused on individual health, wellness, nutrition, and service needs.
+Public hearings were held to share outcomes and obtain public feedback and input.

-PSA 21 conducted a cultural and linguistic group needs assessment of the eligible client population within the service area to assess the language needs of the population and determine what reasonable steps are necessary to ensure meaningful access to services and activities to eligible individuals.
-To better reach and serve the monolingual Spanish speaking population, PSA 21 utilizes fulltime bilingual staff in every program or activity; all program and enrollment information materials are translated either by qualified bilingual staff or by a professional translation service; the call center employs bilingual staff for clients who prefer to communicate in Spanish; all Community Assessment Surveys are available in Spanish; and, PSA 21 seeks to develop and add culturally and linguistically appropriate services and to make appropriate referrals.
-The Needs Assessment information on the following pages also helped to determine the minimum allocations for services outlined in Section 13.
+RCOoA also conducted a cultural and linguistic assessment to identify the language needs of the county's older and disabled adult population and determine what adjustments our agency should make to provide equitable access to services and activities.
+To better reach and serve the monolingual Spanish speaking population, PSA 21 performs the following: employ fulltime bilingual staff in our call center and every one of our programs or services; translate all program and information materials; translate and make all surveys available in Spanish; develop and add culturally and linguistically appropriate services; and make appropriate referrals.